basedhound/freeCodeCamp_frontend-development-libraries/README.md

 ```

 ### React
+> React is a popular JavaScript library for building reusable, component-driven user interfaces for web pages or applications.
+React combines HTML with JavaScript functionality into its own markup language called JSX.
+React also makes it easy to manage the flow of data throughout the application.

 ```
-01. Create a Simple JSX Element
+1. Create a Simple JSX Element
-02. Create a Complex JSX Element
+2. Create a Complex JSX Element
-03. Add Comments in JSX
+3. Add Comments in JSX
-04. Render HTML Elements to the DOM
+4. Render HTML Elements to the DOM
-05. Define an HTML Class in JSX
+5. Define an HTML Class in JSX
-06. Learn About Self-Closing JSX Tags
+6. Learn About Self-Closing JSX Tags
-07. Create a Stateless Functional Component
+7. Create a Stateless Functional Component
-08. Create a React Component
+8. Create a React Component
-09. Create a Component with Composition
+9. Create a Component with Composition
 10. Use React to Render Nested Components
 11. Compose React Components
 12. Render a Class Component to the DOM